Human sexual response cycle: Similarities and differences between sexes

 Masters and Johnson argue that, despite some minor differences, sexual responses in both men and women are fundamentally similar.
 However, researchers have argued that there are many differences between men and women in terms of their response.
 First, Masters and Johnson put forth one model for men, but three different models for women.
-They stated that men's sexual response only differs in terms of duration; showing different models would, thus, be repetitive.
-Women, on the other hand, they state can have responses that differ in both intensity and duration.
+They stated that men's and women's sexual response are largely similar in terms of duration and intensity.
 These variations can pose problems because psychologists have argued that not everyone fits this model; for example, most women do not orgasm during penetrative sexual intercourse.
 Masters and Johnson also equate a man's erection with a woman's vaginal lubrication during the excitement phase; Roy Levin states that this observation is false.
 A woman's clitoris is the anatomical parallel to a man's penis.
 As a result, clitoral swelling would be the equivalent of a man's erection.

 Another aspect is the lack of concordance between subjective sexual arousal and genital arousal.
 Research by Meredith L. Chivers and J. Michael Bailey indicates that men tend to show category-specific arousal; that is, they are sexually aroused by their preferred gender.
 However, women show category non-specificity: Their genitals show arousal to both preferred and non-preferred genders.
 Even though women reported being subjectively aroused to, for example, a man and woman engaging in sexual activity, their genitals also show sexual arousal to two men engaging in sexual activity, two women doing so, and even non-human animals having sex.

 Overall, Masters and Johnson's model appears to be a better example of men's sexual response than women's.